Traveling to Mons

 The choir section, seen in the first picture below, is surrounded by an ambulatory and 15 radiant chapels.

 France controlled the area when the French Revolution began.
-So, Mons and this church came under the extreme anti-religious regime.
+So, Mons and this church came under the Revolution's extreme anti-religious regime.
 The church was shut down and the building was used as a stable.
 There was a plan to demolish it, as with many other churches in France.
 But like most of those, the revolutionaries never got around to it.

-The church has an exceptional set of stained glass windows, 21 of them dating from the 16th century. it's the most complete set of stained glass windows in Belgium.
+The church has an exceptional set of stained glass windows, 21 of them dating from the 16th century.
+It's the most complete set of stained glass windows in Belgium.

 Moving on up the hill, we come to the belfry.
 It was built in the 1600s, it now contains a 49-bell carillon.
 Victor Hugo told his wife about it in a letter: